 Treating Pineconing Betta Fish: (Pineconing Betta Treatment)

-Several methods and treatment options exist for treating pineconing in betta fish.
+How to treat pineconing in betta?
+Several methods and pineconing fish treatment options exist for treating pineconing in betta fish.
 However, the best course of treatment will depend on what is causing the disease.

 Betta Fish Dropsy Treatment: (Betta Dropsy Antibiotic)

 If your Betta’s pineconing is caused by Dropsy, antibiotics should be administered as soon as possible to help fight the infection.
-In the meantime, you should also reduce the tank water temperature and feed your Betta a more nutritious diet with higher protein content.
+In the meantime, you should also reduce the tank water temperature and feed your pinecone betta fish a more nutritious diet with higher protein content.

 Betta Fish SBD Treatment: (Epsom Salt Baths)